Azure-Samples/Synapse/PowerShell/assign_workspace_msi_role_on_storage_account.md

+## Summary
-# This code will set your Workspace enable your Worksapce MSI to use the storage account
+This code will set your Workspace enable your Worksapce MSI to use the storage account

-# You'll need to collect this information
+## You'll need to collect this information

 ```
 $wsname = "name of your workspace"